Tripti009/Google-maps-scrapping/README.md

 ## Key Features
 - Data Scraping: The script scrapes data from Google Maps listings, extracting valuable information about schools, such as their name, address, website, and contact details.

-- Review Analysis: It extracts review counts and average ratings, providing insights into school's online reputation.
+- Review Analysis: It extracts review counts and average ratings, providing insights into the school's online reputation.

 - Data Cleansing: It cleanses and organizes the scraped data, removing redundant or unnecessary columns.